 - 1 June 2021

 Women’s contribution to agriculture tends to be undervalued and, therefore, uncounted.
 Estimates suggest that, on average, 45% of women in lower middle-income countries are part of the agricultural labour force, compared to 37% for men.
-In sub-Saharan Africa, the estimates of the female share of agricultural labour vary enormously, from 56% in Uganda to 24% in Niger.
+Across the African continent, the estimates of the female share of agricultural labour vary enormously, from 56% in Uganda to 24% in Niger.
 But one thing is clear: young women face particular challenges in terms of agricultural participation and productivity because of their gender and age.
-They can rarely afford access to extension service agents (individuals who provide technical advice and information on agriculture), are often excluded from decision-making in their own households and are less likely to inherit land than their male counterparts, as shown by previous ODI research.
+Women can rarely afford access to extension service agents (individuals who provide technical advice and information on agriculture), are often excluded from decision-making in their own households and are less likely to inherit land than their male counterparts, as shown by previous ODI research.

 In response, an ODI study (supported by the Mastercard Foundation) has explored the challenges and the opportunities that the agricultural sector can offer to young women in Uganda, in the context of the Youth Forward Partnership.
 Youth Forward targets economically disadvantaged young people, aged 15-24, living in Ghana and Uganda who live on less than $2 a day, are out of school, unemployed or underemployed, and who have reached a transition point in their life such as seeking their first job, marriage, or becoming head of household.
 In Uganda, the Youth Forward Partnership is implemented by two consortia, YETA and DYNAMIC.

 Diverse gender norms shape the experience of young women in agriculture